HyunCafe/odin-todoapp/projectapproach.md

 d.
 Update the task counters and any other related UI elements.
 Test the delete feature to ensure tasks are removed from both the DOM and local storage, and the UI updates correctly in real time.

+### Tag Display Count Feature
+Create an empty object to store tag counts.
+Iterate through each task in local storage.
+For each task, iterate through the tags array and increment the count for each tag in the tag count object.
+Sort the tag count object by count in descending order.
+Select the top five tags and display them in a tag cloud or list, along with their counts.
+Update the tag cloud or list whenever a task is added or deleted.
+Bonus: add a search feature that allows users to filter tasks by tag.

 ----------------------------------------